 Our culinary team specialises in elevating locally sourced food to new heights and brings real creativity to the kitchen.
-As members of the Scotch Beef Club, and sourcing fish from Scottish waters, we specialise in the use of local produce.
+We source our fish from Scottish waters, and specialise in the use of local produce.

 All our menus reflect the very best of seasonally available local ingredients and bring about a fusion of modern and traditional culinary styles.
 If perhaps you prefer a simple bar meal, drink, and convivial chat, join us in our cosy bar featuring an open fire during those colder months.

 With three different dining areas, there is a place for everyone to eat, from an informal dining experience to the more formal dining room, or choose a snack in the bar.
 We also offer private dining facilities.

 Whether relaxing after a day of shooting, fishing, or sightseeing, our Lounge Bar is a wonderful place to catch up with friends, over a wee dram, or to let the day unfold.
 Or for something different, check out our specialty cocktails.